pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ---
-title: "Long Page Title"
+title: "Basic MongoDB Persistence"
-linkTitle: "Short Nav Title"
+linkTitle: "Basic MongoDB Persistence"
 weight: 100
 description: >-
      Page description for heading and indexes.
 ---

-## Heading
+### Introduction

 Edit this template to create your new page.